- Overview

 The GP2 is the ideal data logger for field work, with applications ranging from agronomy, meteorology and hydrology to eco-physiology and soil science.
 We can supply complete systems including sensors, enclosures, solar power and communications options.

 The GP2 Data Logger is compatible with all Delta-T sensors.
-For the Delta-T WET Sensor there is a dedicated input channel and for the PR2 Profile Probe there is an optional dedicated lid.
+For the Delta-T WET Sensor there is a dedicated input channel.

 Delta-T has decades of experience of instrumentation for environmental research and can advise on all aspects of system specification.